 Among these studies, Huang and Pan (2010) evaluated the failure risk of mooring ropes during a typhoon disaster based on the extended-period environmental loading of the singlepoint mooring (SPM) system and explored a suitable mooring breaking risk.
 Zhao et al. (2015) simulated a numerical model of the motions and elastic deformations of an HDPE floating collar in waves.
 They validate the optimal mooring system for floating cages.
 Kristiansen and Faltinsen (2012) and Kristiansen and Faltinsen (2014) proposed a screen-type force model for calculating the viscous hydrodynamic load on nets and simulating the net as a series of trusses.
 They investigated the mooring load on the net cage by experimental and numerical study.
 Bai and Wu (1998) analyzed the failure probability of a net mooring system by numerical simulation of a net cage under random wave action.
 The HDPE floating pipe fatigue lifetime was compared under different mooring cable arrangements.
-Mulyadi et al. (2018) conducted a mooring system selection analysis for mariculture net cages suitable for Indonesian waters, which resulted in the optimal mooring configuration.
+Mulyadi et al. (2018) conducted a mooring system selection analysis for mariculture net cages suitable for damaged